 The Nitetech BB2 Electronic Blower is an impressive, all-in-one compact cleaner packed with features.
-It’s small enough to fit in tight spaces, but has a powerful fan and runs for extended periods of time on its battery.
-Plus, it comes with three power settings and two removable brushes that connect magnetically—making it easy to switch between lighter and more aggressive cleaning tasks.
+It’s small enough to fit in tight spaces but has a powerful fan and runs for extended periods on its battery.
+Plus, it has three power settings and two removable brushes that connect magnetically—making it easy to switch between lighter and more aggressive cleaning tasks.

 Check it out here